 I will not even pass judgment on myself.
 True, my conscience does not reproach me at all, but that does not prove that I am acquitted: the Lord alone is my judge.
 There must be no passing of premature judgment.
 Leave that until the Lord comes; he will light up all that is hidden in the dark and reveal the secret intentions of men’s hearts.
 Then will be the time for each one to have whatever praise he deserves, from God.

 1 Corinthians 4:1-16

 The Evangelical Chuck Swindoll criticized Catholicism citing Romans 8:1, "Therefore there is now no condemnation for those who are in Christ Jesus."
-I think a big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?
+A big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?

 Chuck Swindoll would say the word "NOW" in Romans 8:1 means that we can now be certain of our salvation from this moment forward.
-I don't think the text says that at all.
+We don't think the text says that at all.
 The word "now" means exactly that, "now."
 It does not say "from now on..."
 It says "NOW."
-I think it's important not to try to add meaning to sentences that are already perfectly clear in the Bible.
+It's important not to try to add meaning to sentences that are already perfectly clear in the Bible.

 Being in Christ Jesus is a moment-to-moment thing and after our born-again experience, there are many times when a Christian has to look in the mirror and ask, "where am I at with the Lord today?"
 Catholics believe that we must continue to be in the presence of God in order to remain free of condemnation.
 If we drift, we must come back.
 It is important to remember that the passage leading to Romans 8:1 says: